Non-trivial higher Massey products in moment-angle complexes: Introduction

+Even though it has been known for decades that Massey products are important obstructions in many fields, we have the first general methods to calculate and construct $n$-Massey products of classes in any degree, for any $n$, including Massey products with non-trivial indeterminacy.
+The first infinite family of examples of non-formal spaces or non-Golod face rings were constructed by Limonchenko~\cite[Theorem~4.10]{Limonchenko_multiwedge} using moment-angle complexes associated to graph associahedra.
+There are other explicit families constructed in \cite{Limonchenko}, \cite{Limonchenko_multiwedge} and \cite{directfamilies_BL}.
+More generally, our framework constructs infinitely many families of such examples, confirming that non-trivial higher Massey products are much more common in moment-angle complexes and moment-angle manifolds than previously thought.

-We study Massey products in moment-angle complexes via combinatorics.
-One key fact about moment-angle complexes is that the cohomology of $\mathcal{Z}_\mathcal{K}$ decomposes into a direct sum of cohomology groups of full subcomplexes of $\mathcal{K}$~\cite[Theorem 1]{BaskakovProduct}.
-Polyhedral products $(X,A)^\mathcal{K}$ are a generalisation of moment-angle complexes $\mathcal{Z}_\mathcal{K}=(D^2, S^1)^\mathcal{K}$ on a topological pair $(X,A)$.
-In the case of a topological space $A$ and its cone $\cone A$, Bahri, Bendersky, Cohen and Gitler \cite[Theorem 1.12]{BBCG_CupProducts} showed that the cohomology of $(\cone A, A)^\mathcal{K}$ also decomposes in terms of the cohomology of full subcomplexes of $\mathcal{K}$.
-Using this decomposition, our constructions on simplicial complexes $\mathcal{K}$ could also produce non-trivial Massey products in $(\cone A, A)^\mathcal{K}$.
+Furthermore, these techniques do not just apply to moment-angle complexes.
+We study Massey products in moment-angle complexes via combinatorics; one key fact to do this is that the cohomology of $\mathcal{Z}_\mathcal{K}$ decomposes into a direct sum of cohomology groups of full subcomplexes of $\mathcal{K}$~\cite[Theorem 1]{BaskakovProduct}.
+For a topological pair $(X,A)$, a polyhedral product $(X,A)^\mathcal{K}$ is a generalisation of a moment-angle complex since $\mathcal{Z}_\mathcal{K}=(D^2, S^1)^\mathcal{K}$.
+In the case of a topological space $A$ and its cone $\cone A$, Bahri, Bendersky, Cohen and Gitler \cite[Theorem 1.12]{BBCG_CupProducts} showed that the cohomology of $(\cone A, A)^\mathcal{K}$ also decomposes in terms of $H^*(A)$ and the cohomology of full subcomplexes of $\mathcal{K}$ when $H^*(A)$ satisfies the strong K\"unneth formula.
+Using this decomposition and our constructions, it is possible to produce non-trivial Massey products in $(\cone A, A)^\mathcal{K}$ by incorporating cohomological classes of $A$ to the classes we construct in the cohomology of full subcomplexes of $\mathcal{K}$ in order to create Massey products in $\mathcal{Z}_\mathcal{K}$.